phac-nml/puppet-nfsfile/README.md

 access to every file.
 The feature-set is more limited than `file` but new features can be added as needed.
 One major difference from `file` is that choosing file/directory is separated from `ensure` (currently as a boolean).
+`owner` also serves as the user which manages the file.

 ## Setup